Family Promise: History

 In 1982, philanthropist Karen Olson was on her way to a New York City business meeting for her work as a marketing executive for Warner-Lambert (now Pfizer), where Olson developed promotional campaigns for consumer products.
 On impulse, Olson stopped outside Grand Central Terminal to buy a sandwich for a homeless woman she had noticed previously.
 As Olson handed the woman the sandwich and started to walk away, the woman held onto her hand to initiate conversation.
 Olson realized that the homeless woman wanted more than just a sandwich, that she wanted human interaction.
-She learned the woman's name was Millie, was once married and had two children.
+She learned the woman, whose name was Millie, was once married and had two children.
 Through the conversation, Olson learned how homelessness can cause profound feelings of diminished self-worth and disconnection from society.
 The encounter motivated Olson and her sons to begin handing out bagged lunches to homeless people in the city.

 Olson soon learned that homelessness also impacted many persons in her own home community of Union County, New Jersey, and she was surprised by the large proportion of children in the homeless population.
 She decided to leave her marketing career and instead focus on helping families in need.
 Olson organized a conference of 200 people from the local religious and service communities, and brought their attention to the high incidence of homelessness among families in the county.
 Through subsequent meetings, the new group concluded that traditional shelters could not adequately address the challenges homeless families faced, but that the community itself did have the services and resources necessary to move families from homelessness to sustainable independence.

 Olson and the group went on to establish the Interfaith Council for the Homeless of Union County in October 1986, a network consisting of initially eleven diverse congregations that would provide shelter and meals to families on a rotating basis.
 The Interfaith Council coordinated with the local YMCA for morning shower arrangements and to use their space as a day center where the Council would help families connect with services and job opportunities.
 The Council also negotiated with a local car dealer for a generous discount on a van which would serve to transport the families.
 Within six weeks from the start of the Interfaith Council's programming, all the families being served were able to secure affordable housing.